camunda-community-hub/camunda-platform-7-keycloak/README.md

 | `maxCacheSize` | Maximum size of the cache.
 Least used entries are evicted when this limit is reached.
 Default: `500`.<br />*Since 2.2.0* |
 | `cacheExpirationTimeoutMin` | Time (in minutes) after which a cached entry is evicted.
 Default: `15 minutes`.<br />*Since 2.2.0* |

-Besides caching of user and group queries there is another scenario where caching could makes sense.
+Besides caching of user and group queries there is another scenario where caching could make sense.

 ### Login caching